rekmarks/dotfiles/README.md

-# dotfiles
+# ⚙️  dotfiles
-my dot files
+Quick repo of my current bash + vim settings, more to be added shortly (hopefully)